 Depending on the nature of the project and your existing resources, this step might mean working alongside an in-house team or an external agency.

 Once the design team has received the briefing, they might request changes and/or ask for clarification.
 We want to reiterate that it’s best to carry out this step as smoothly and transparently as possible.
-With the appropriate tools and guidance from the project manager, the process will move along nicely.
+With the appropriate design tools and guidance from the project manager, the process will move along nicely.

 At the end of this step, the product team will confirm the final brief and the design team will get to work.